 Often considered as “the hidden gem of Asia”, Taiwan has to be one of the most underrated destinations on earth.

-Visitors and expatriates can easily feel overwhelmed by the warm-hearted locals, rich traditions, magnificent sights and delicious food.
-Yet, despite its astounding qualities, it continues to slip under the radar for most travellers.
+Visitors and expatriates can easily feel overwhelmed by the warm-hearted locals, rich traditions, magnificent sights, and delicious food.
+Yet, despite its astounding qualities, it continues to slip under the radar for most travelers.

 In fact, their last year’s 2016 report awarded Taiwan with the top spot, scoring a top 10 ranking in every individual index measured, ranging from work-life balance to ease of settling in!